 Many biblical quotations you will read in articles and listen to in sermons are from the KJV.
-Some mature Christians have used the KJV Bible for so long and are so familiar with it that they just hate to change.
+Some long time Christians have used this Bible for so long that they just hate to change.

 Many of the best concordances and other helps are based on the King James Version Bible.
 These include Strong's Concordance, Vine's Complete Expository Dictionary of Old and New Testament Words, The Englishman's Hebrew Concordance of Old Testament and The Englishman's Greek Concordance of New Testament.
 Unfortunately, English has changed so much since 1611 that this version of God's word simply does not mean what it did four hundred years ago.

 For example, the KJV uses words and phrases like "afflict your souls" in Leviticus 23:27, "charity" in 1Corinthians 13, "divers" in Matthew 24:7, "iniquity" in Matthew 24:12, "mammon" in Matthew 6:24, "publicans" in Matthew 5:46 and "slept with his fathers" in 2Kings 13:9.
 In today's language these mean (in order) fasting, spiritual love, different places, lawlessness, riches, tax collectors and being dead.